beeper/beepycli/README.md

 ## Download
 You can find the latest binaries precompiled in [GitHub Actions].
 If you're on Linux, you're done!
-If you on macOS, make sure to run `brew install libolm` before running.
+If you're on macOS, make sure to run `brew install libolm` before using the CLI.

 Alternatively, you can build it yourself by cloning the repo and running `go build .`.
 Building requires Go 1.20 or higher, and a `libolm`